How to Extract All of Your Photos from iTunes Backup

 Q: I have been using my iPhone to send iMessages to my friends.
 One day when my son played with my phone, he accidentally deleted some of my iMessages.
 How can I recover them from iTunes backup?
 I can't accord to lose them.
 Any suggestion?

 iMessage is slightly different from the commonly-use and regular messages called text messages or SMS. iMessage has its unique features that set itself apart from the traditional messages.
-For one thing, iMessage is iOS-specific and based on Apple ID, which means you can run iMessage on iPhone, iPad, iPad touch, and of course, iMac as long as internet connection is available.
+For one thing, iMessage is iOS-specific and based on Apple ID, which means you can run iMessage on iPhone, iPad, and of course, iMac as long as internet connection is available.
 Therefore, iMessages are only used between Apple users (If you use your iPhone to text your friend who uses Android device, then text messages come into play).
 For another thing, you can send a large amount of free iMessages via WiFi network, with attachments like images, videos or locations.

 Many iDevice users keep a lot of iMessages around and put value on them since old messages are an interesting source of nostalgia and triggering memory.
 However, it is unavoidable iMessages are lost or deleted mistakenly.
 Well, there is always a solution for that.
 That's why iOS Data Recovery comes to your rescue at this point.

-This program is an comprehensive and easy-to-use program that can recover the deleted iMessages and other stuff from iTunes or iCloud backup.
-It also enables you to retrieve your iMessages directly from original iPhone even though you haven't created a full backup with iTunes or iCloud.
+This program is a comprehensive and easy-to-use program that can recover the deleted iMessages and other stuff from iTunes or iCloud backup.
+It also enables you to retrieve your iMessages directly from iPhone storage even though you haven't created a full backup with iTunes or iCloud.
 Before a full recovery, you can have a preview of the lost files and choose exactly what you want to recover instead of the whole list of files.

 The following will walk you through how to restore iMessages from an iTunes backup and in a straight forward way.
 [Related: how to fix iTunes crash when sync to iOS device]